EstebanHdz/RickAndMortyTest/README.md

 - Login and signup (Locally)
 - add/remove characters and locations to a "Favourites" list

-Final project hosted on Netlify:
+Final project hosted on Netlify: [Live App](https://rickandmorty-test-app.netlify.app/)